ForgeFlow/project-bid/project_bid_analytic_plan/README.rst

    :alt: Odoo Community Association
    :target: https://odoo-community.org

-This module is maintained by Eficent.
+This module is maintained by Forgeflow.